luoyang9/blog/_posts/2018-08-27-catching-human-errors-in-kubernetes-manifests.md

 This summer, I completed a software engineering internship at Wish, an e-commerce company that connects manufacturers and small businesses directly to hundreds of millions of customers shopping on their platform.
 I was placed on the core infrastructure team to help with one of the team's biggest tasks: migrating Wish infrastructure to Kubernetes.

-This process involved creating Kubernetes configuration files for
+This process involved creating Kubernetes configuration files for every Wish service.
+It was decided that the owners of each service would create the Kubernetes files required to migrate their service to Kubernetes, as they understand the service the best.
+To help them with that process, my team created an onbarding wiki and documentation for Kubernetes to show them exactly how to write Kubernetes configuration files.
+However, even the best software engineers make human mistakes, and one costly mistake in the configuration files for a critical service caused a massive service outage.
+In response to this, my team and I decided to build a new tool that would verify each new Kubernetes manifest before it was merged into the Kubernetes repository.

 ## Proposal

 The proposed tool will read in a list of gatekeeper rules and verify each rule within a given folder of Kubernetes configuration files.
 If a rule is broken, the tool will create an error and add it to a list.
-Finally, the tool will print out a list of errors that Ire produced.
+Finally, the tool will print out a list of errors that were produced.

 The final goal of gatekeeper will be to integrate it into a CI pipeline for deploying Kubernetes services.
 Gatekeeper will be part of a verification stage in the pipeline that automatically fails if any errors are encountered by it.